 Stockbridge Village Primary School fully recognises its responsibilities for child protection.
 If you have a concern about the well being or safety of a child in our community or a vulnerable adult it is important that you share it with us so we can help.

 The designated senior members of staff with responsibility for child protection are Miss.
 Jill Albertina.
-Miss.
-Stephanie Bartlett and Miss Wendy Flexen; although all staff and governors have a responsibility for the safeguarding of pupils.
+Mrs Jan Smyth and Miss Wendy Flexen; although all staff and governors have a responsibility for the safeguarding of pupils.

 Our policy applies to all staff, governors, parents, visiting professionals and volunteers working in or associated with the school.
 Our community aims to promote a safe environment where child safeguarding concerns can be managed in an appropriate and efficient way.